-The unemployment rate for the Town of East Hartford is currently 4.9% compared with the prior year of 5.8%.
+The unemployment rate for the Town of East Hartford is currently 5.9% compared with the prior year of 4.9%.

-The appropriation for expenditures totals \$185.2 million in the Adopted Budget for the 2017-18 fiscal year, representing an increase of \$3.4 million or 1.9% compared to the final amended budget for the fiscal year ended June 30, 2017.
+The appropriation for expenditures totals \$188.4 million in the Adopted Budget for the 2018-19 fiscal year, representing an increase of \$3.2 million or 1.7% compared to the final amended budget for the fiscal year ended June 30, 2018.

-The increase in the budget was a result of \$1.2 million to the Board of Education, \$0.9 million of additional pension plan contributions, \$0.7 million due to rising labor costs, and higher Debt and Capital borrowing costs of \$0.5 million combined.
+The increase in the budget was a result of \$1.8 million of additional pension plan contributions as the town lowers its discount rate to 7.65%, \$800 thousand due to rising labor costs, higher Debt and Capital borrowing costs of \$375 thousand combined, and \$255 thousand to the Board of Education.

-If the appropriation estimates and estimated revenues primarily funded from property taxes are realized, the Town does not anticipate using any portion of the undesignated General Fund Balance to balance budgeted operations for the 2017-18 fiscal year.
+If the appropriation estimates and estimated revenues primarily funded from property taxes are realized, the Town does not anticipate using any portion of the undesignated General Fund Balance to balance budgeted operations for the 2018-19 fiscal year.

-The Town's elected and appointed officials considered many factors when establishing the tax mill rate of 47.05 for real estate and personal property and 39.00 for motor vehicles for the Adopted Budget for the 2017-18 fiscal year.
-Overall, when factoring in the minor shift for most taxpayers related to revaluation and the increasing mill rate on real estate and to a degree motor vehicles, the tax burden remained stable when compared year over year for the majority of taxpayers in East Hartford.
+The Town's elected and appointed officials considered many factors when establishing the tax mill rate of 47.66 for real estate and personal property and 45.00 for motor vehicles for the Adopted Budget for the 2018-19 fiscal year.
+Overall, when factoring in the increasing mill rate on real estate and motor vehicles, the tax burden increased 2.9% when compared year over year.